lhenderson22/led_fingerprint/README.md

 G: Get image of fingerprint at certain index.
 C: Check Pulse Ox

 E, D, V, I and G will execute their respective .py files.
-C will open the gtkterm.
+C will open the initialize the LED sensor.

+# Errors
+from pyfingerprint.pyfingerprint import PyFingerprint
+ImportError: No module named 'pyfingerprint'

+\t Try >> pip install pyfingerprint
+\t If this doesn't work, make sure you are compiling using python2 and not python3

+Pulse Ox isn't taking data after I press enter
+\t Something may be off with the python-arduino interpretter.
+Just CNTRL-C and restart the test or wait until data starts taking

+Traceback (most recent call last):
+  File "master_run.py", line 56, in <module>
+    str1,spo,str2, hr1  = output.split(b' ')
+ValueError: need more than 2 values to unpack

+\t CNTRL-C and restart test